piroor/tweetbot.sh/README.md

 ### `personality.txt`

-TBD

-### `queries.txt`

-Put keywords to be watched, with the format:
+Put keywords to be watched to the file with the format:

 ~~~
-Bash
-Shell Script
+KEYWORDS="Bash, Shell Script, Twitter"
-Twitter
 ~~~

-You should put one phrase per one line.
+It is a comma-separated list.
-They are treated like conditions with the `OR` logical operator.
+Kwyeords are treated like conditions with the `OR` logical operator.
 Any tweet matched to one of given terms will be favorited and retweeted.

 This file must be encoded in UTF-8.